-Disruption of the sediments by walking or by sampling too close to the system bottom can contaminate samples.
-Thus, always sample upstream from wading activity and minimize the suspension of sediments when sampling.
+Disruption of the sediments by walking or by sampling too close to the system bottom or setting an anchor can contaminate samples.
+Thus, always sample upstream and away from disruptions and minimize the suspension of sediments when sampling.
 If sediments are disrupted, wait until the area has cleared before sampling.
 Due to the diel variability in partial pressure of dissolved gases, samples should be consistently taken at the same time of day to allow for researchers to compare across sites and seasons.
 This is more important in lake environments than in streams.